Existential Echoes: Toward a Genealogy of Ideas in Albert Camus’s “The Myth of Sisyphus”

 Camus also writes that “[i]t can be seen at this point that the initial themes of existential philosophy keep their entire value.
 The return of consciousness, the escape from everyday sleep represent the first steps of absurd freedom” (44).
 Isn’t this passage an excellent rephrasing of Sartre’s notion of mauvaise foi (bad faith)?
 And what are these initial themes of existentialism?
 It is perhaps both Sartre and Heidegger whom Camus has in mind here.
-Heidegger’s notion of inauthenticity and Sartre’s notion of bad faith have much in common, in that they both require us to admit our pending deaths.
+Heidegger’s notion of inauthenticity and Sartre’s notion of bad faith have much in common, in that they are both attitudes of truth-avoidance.
 There are subtle differences in the two ideas, but for our current purposes, it will suffice to say that Heidegger’s inauthenticity and Sartre’s bad faith are forms of self-deception or existential falsity that are to be avoided by keeping one’s eyes open to the facticity of one’s situation and on the possibility/necessity of our death.

 Furthermore, on the quite crucial issue of God and how God’s existence affects the considerations of existentialism, Camus and Sartre seem to be in close alignment.
 Camus writes: